Tuesday, December 2, 2014

 TUFTONBORO, NH

-This family directly descends from John Morrell of Kittery (one of the two English founders of Morrill families in New England), and is one of many Morrill families to have moved to Strafford County, New Hampshire.
+This family directly descends from John Morrell of Kittery (one of the two English founders of Morrill families in New England), and is one of many Morrill families to have moved to Strafford County, New Hampshire, including my own family of Jotham Morrill of Moultonboro and Tuftonboro, whom I believe is a cousin to Samuel.

 In fact, other families made the move from York County Maine to Strafford County as well, and they are discussed in more detail here.

-The old red house sits on a 23 acre lot, but just south of the house, on a separate 2 acre lot (containing no house) sits a modest little graveyard surrounded by a stone wall and many maple trees, and contains 11 gravesites with very well kept head and footstones.
+Even though the property Samuel purchased was 80 acres, the old red house sits on what is now a 23 acre lot, and, just south of the house, on a separate 2 acre lot (containing no house) sits a modest little graveyard surrounded by a stone wall and many maple trees, and contains 11 gravesites with very well kept head and footstones.
 As is often the case with old New England towns, there were no public cemeteries until mid 19th century in Tuftonboro, and no churches, so people resorted to backyard burials.
 There are 47 such family graveyards in the Town, according to Tuftonboro New Hampshire: Cemeteries, Graveyard and Burial Sites 1800-1995, copyright 1997 by The Tuftonboro Association.

 I've profiled everyone resting in Samuel's backyard on Find A Grave, but here is a summary of its inhabitants: